My cat has a lengthy history of bringing me "gifts."

 Lingering doubt about the feasibility of a strictly passive mechanism

-that's the mission creep— led me to take the other road: a powered door.
+led me to take the other road: active control.

 I didn't put a lot of thought into the actual door/barrier design.